Anskiy/jetsoftime/README.md

 Email:   cecilraster475@gmail.com

+IMPORTANT: Read this, Locations.txt and Key Items.txt before playing a seed.

 --ABOUT--

 Wings of Time is a randomizer that attempts to make Chrono Trigger play like an open ended RPG.
 To do this, a lock and key system using certain